Infertility and artificial insemination – all you need to know

 The success rates of artificial insemination are also very different depending on the type of treatment you are going to receive.
 In general, we recommend you make a reservation of donor sperm for 5-6 fertility treatments, as that is the average amount of treatments it takes for our customers to become pregnant.

 The general success rate when using artificial insemination depends on a lot of different factors in both the woman and the sperm used to fertilize the egg.
 Two factors that have a big influence on the success rates of artificial insemination, is the BMI and age of the woman.
 Studies show that women´s fertility decreases significantly after the age of 35.
 The same is the case for men, but fertility does not decrease at the same pace as it does for women.
 BMI is also important for both women and men during artificial insemination.
-By losing weight and quitting substances like cigarettes and alcohol it is possible to increase your fertility.
+By losing weight and quitting substances like cigarettes and alcohol it is possible to increase your chances of getting pregnant.
 In general, it is a good idea to be healthy and in good shape when receiving fertility treatment.
 Read more about diet and pregnancy here.